os-lecture/2023S-os-lectures/lec3/p3-batchos.md

 #### Design support library
 `user/src/linker.ld`

-- Adjust the starting physical address of the program to 0x80400000, and the application program will be loaded to run on this physical address;
+- Set the starting physical address of the program to 0x80400000, and the program will be loaded to this address to run;
-- Put the .text.entry where _start is located at the beginning of the entire program, that is to say, as long as the batch processing system jumps to 0x80400000 after loading, it has entered the entry point of the user library and will jump to the application after initialization Program main logic;
+- Put the .text.entry (where _start is located at) to the beginning of the entire program.
+As long as the batch processing system jumps to 0x80400000 after loading, it has entered the entry point of the user library and will jump to the application.
+The system will jump to application main logic after initialization;
-- Provides the start and end addresses of the .bss section of the final executable file, which is convenient for the clear_bss function to use.
+- Provides the start and end addresses of the .bss section of the final executable file, which is used by clear_bss function.

-The rest is the same as before
+The rest is the same as before.

 ---
 **Outline**

-1. Experimental objectives
+1. Lab objectives

 ...